Leedsichthys: Phylogeny

-This cladogram after Friedman et al. shows a possible position of Leedsichtys in the evolutionary tree.
+This cladogram after Friedman et al. shows a possible position of Leedsichthys in the evolutionary tree.

 Paleobiology

 Like the largest fish today, the whale sharks and basking sharks, Leedsichthys problematicus derived its nutrition as a suspension feeder, using an array of specialised gill rakers lining its gill basket to extract zooplankton, small animals, from the water passing through its mouth and across its gills.
 It is less clear whether also phytoplankton, algae, were part of the diet.
 Leedsichthys could have been a ram feeder, making the water pass through its gills by swimming, but could also have actively pumped the water through the gill basket.
 In 2010, Liston suggested that fossilised furrows discovered in ancient sea floors in Switzerland and attributed to the activity of plesiosaurs, had in fact been made by Leedsichthys spouting water through its mouth to disturb and eat the benthos, the animals dwelling in the sea floor mud.

 Much is still uncertain about the life cycle of Leedsichthys.
 Liston's 2013 study suggested a slow, nearly linear, growth.
 A French study in 1993 of its bone structure concluded however, that the metabolism was rather high.
 Also problematic is how Leedsichthys could increase its size quickly during the first year of its life.
 Teleostei typically lay relatively small eggs and this has been seen as an obstacle for them attaining giant sizes.